 PUMA-partnered athletes Mary Peters, Great Britain (pentathlon), John Akii-Bua, Uganda (400m hurdles), Randy Williams, USA (long jump) and Klaus Wolfermann, West-Germany (javelin) all win gold medals at the Olympic Games in Munich.

-Basketball’s Walt “Clyde” Frazier makes a name for himself on the court by stealing the ball from his opponents and off the court with his signature colorful style.
-When he asks for a custom-made pair of Suedes, PUMA reconfigures the original, making it lighter and wider and stamping his moniker on the side – the PUMA Clyde is born.
-Frazier famously wears his Clydes with alternating formstrips, fedoras and long sideburns.
+Basketball’s Walt “Clyde” Frazier makes a name for himself on the court by stealing the ball from his opponents.
+Off the court with his signature colorful style.
+So, when he asked for a custom-made pair of Suedes, we were game.
+PUMA reconfigured the original, making it lighter and wider, and stamped his moniker on the side – the PUMA Clyde is born.
+Frazier's iconic Clyde combination: alternating formstrips, fedoras and long sideburns.

-Since 1979, the puma has been jumping across the right upper corner of the word logo and it has slightly changed over the years: the eye and nuzzle are gone, and the ears are more pronounced today.
-PUMA’s world famous ‘No. 1 logo’ is introduced.
+The world famous "No. 1 Logo" gets in position: The puma takes its leap across the upper right corner of the word logo.
+Only minor changes have been made over the years: the eye and nuzzle are gone and the ears are more pronounced today.

 The 80’s are dominated by the tennis boom, triggered by the then 17-year-old Boris Becker and his spectacular victory in Wimbledon in 1985.
-As the youngest, first unseeded and first German player, he wins the tournament, all whilst wearing PUMA shoes and sporting a PUMA racket.
-Becker is one of the first players to adopt a mid-top shoe.
-He works closely with PUMA to develop his signature model which prevents ankle turning, therefore encouraging more risk-taking on the court.
+For Becker, it's a whole serving of firsts: the youngest, first unseeded, first German player, and the first to adopt a mid-top shoe.
+Constant companions: PUMA shoes and a PUMA racket.
+He works closely with PUMA to develop his signature shoes, which prevents ankle turning, therefore encouraging more risk-taking on the court.

-In the world of football, one player is dominating the headlines: four years after his first World Cup appearance in Spain, Diego Armando Maradona goes down in history with his second goal in the quarter-finals of the World Cup in Mexico against England.
-He passes 6 players, touches the ball 11 times and scores the “Goal of the Century”.
+In the world of football, one player dominates the headlines: four years after his first World Cup appearance in Spain, Diego Armando Maradona goes down in history with his second goal in the quarter-finals of the World Cup in Mexico against England.
+He passes six players, touches the ball eleven times and scores the “Goal of the Century”.
 He is awarded the Golden Ball as the tournament’s best player and leads Argentina to its second World Cup title after 1978.
-Maradona had played every minute of every game – and he had played them in KINGs
+Maradona played every minute of every game – and he had played them in KINGs.

 PUMA KING player Lothar Matthäus leads Germany to the country’s World Cup title in Italy.
 The captain of the national team is also voted “European Footballer of the Year”, “World Footballer of the Year” and “World Athlete”.